Introduction

 Call

-2. Use cases for the address book API
+2. Typical use case for the address book API

 One scenario could be that the security policy prevents granting read access to users and groups in Azure which is required by the Graph API.
 That means the polling for changes in Entra ID initiated from the messaging platform cannot be used.
 Instead, the address book API can be used to push changes initiated from the other directory.
 The customer builds their own integration and updates the address book in the messaging platform without sharing any access tokens or privileges to their Azure tenant.